-The CAMS-REG emission inventory focuses on the main air pollutants (NO_x, SO2, NMVOC, NH3, CO, PM10 and PM{2.5}).
-CH4 is also included because of its role in atmospheric chemistry.
-For this inventory, the general methodology is illustrated in Figure 1.
-The strategy was to use official reported emission data from national inventories for both the greenhouse gases and the air pollutants where possible, recognizing that these often contain specific national information which increases the accuracy of the data compared to estimates at continental or global scale (see Sect.
+The CAMS-REG emission inventory focuses on the main air pollutants ( $NO_x$ , $SO_2$ , NMVOCs, $NH_3$ , CO, $PM{10}$ and $PM{2.5}$ ). $CH_4$ is also included because of its role in atmospheric chemistry.
+For this inventory, the general methodology is illustrated in Fig. 1.
+The strategy was to use officially reported emission data from national inventories for both the greenhouse gases and the air pollutants where possible, recognising that these often contain specific national information, which increases the accuracy of the data compared to estimates at the continental or global scale (see Sect.
 2.2.2 and 2.2.3).
-At the same time, it is clear that in specific cases these data have shortcomings e.g. in the form of missing or inaccurate data (EMEP, 2020).
+At the same time, it is clear that in specific cases these data have shortcomings, e.g. in the form of missing or inaccurate data (EMEP, 2020).
 Therefore, an alternative emission dataset available from the IIASA GAINS model (IIASA, 2018) was used to fill in the gaps or replace any data which are considered of insufficient quality (see Sect.
 2.2.1 and 2.2.4).
 All of this was done at the level of annual sectoral emissions by country (not distributed in space).
 As a next step, the dataset holding emissions from these different sources was spatially distributed in a consistent manner using relevant proxies for each source (see Sect.
 2.3).
 In addition, all shipping emissions were excluded and taken from a different data source (see Sect.
-2.4), to allow a consistent approach towards all shipping emissions given the mix of national and international shipping.
+2.4) to allow a consistent approach towards all shipping emissions given the mix of national and international shipping.
 For agricultural waste burning a similar approach was followed (see Sect.
 2.5) given the limited reporting of emissions from this source.

-This methodology was applied for UNECE-Europe, which refers to all European countries including Turkey (as a whole) and Russia (only the European part, until 60°E) at the eastern side.
-The domain stretches between 30°W and 60°E, and between 30°N and 72°N, including all the European countries fully within the domain.
-Emissions from countries outside of Europe but still part of the rectangular domain (most notably North Africa and the Middle-East) were taken from EDGAR-v4.3.2 (Crippa et al., 2018) to complete the overview of anthropogenic emissions for the entire domain.
-Finally, only those sources contributing to the national total emissions in the inventory reporting system were included, all (semi-)natural sources were excluded for as far as reported, which is in line with the sources included in official national total emissions used for compliance assessment.
+This methodology was applied for UNECE-Europe, which refers to all European countries including Turkey (as a whole) and Russia (only the European part, until 60° E) on the eastern side.
+The domain stretches between 30 and 72° N and between 30° W and 60° E, including all the European countries fully within the domain.
+Emissions from countries outside of Europe but still part of the rectangular domain (most notably North Africa and the Middle East) were taken from EDGAR-v4.3.2 (Crippa et al., 2018) to complete the overview of anthropogenic emissions for the entire domain.
+Finally, only those sources contributing to the national total emissions in the inventory reporting system were included; all (semi-)natural sources were excluded for as far as reported, which is in line with the sources included in official national total emissions used for compliance assessment.